-12. Engine cut-out switch
+10. Engine cut-out switch

-This push-pull type or toggle type switch is located on the right side of the handlebar.
-To stop the engine in an emergency, select OFF position and simultaneously apply the brake.
-To restart, button must be at the ON position.
+This push-pull type switch is located on the right side of the handlebar.
+To stop the engine in an emergency, select OFF position (DOWN) and simultaneously apply the brake.
+To restart, button must be at the ON position (UP).